gruntwork-io/docs/_docs-sources/pipelines/security/machine-users.md

 :::info

-Since this guide implements secrets that are scoped to specific repositories, anytime a new `infrastructure-live` or `infrastructure-pipelines` repository is created, the permissions for these tokens will need to be updated.
+Since this guide implements secrets that are scoped to specific repositories, anytime a new `infrastructure-live` repository is created, the permissions for these tokens will need to be updated.

 :::